Long Story Short

 Sadly, there are two sides to every coin.
 Jicama can be dangerous for dogs for two main reasons.
 Inulin and rotenone.

-Inulin is a type of carbohydrate found in jicama and other vegetables.
-It is considered a prebiotic, meaning that it helps promote the growth of healthy bacteria in the gut.
-Inulin is also a good source of fiber, which can help improve digestion and reduce the risk of heart disease and other health problems.
-When ingested in high doses, inulin can cause gas and bloating.
-It is also a laxative, so it can cause diarrhea in some dogs.
+Inulin is a carbohydrate and a prebiotic (it helps promote the growth of healthy bacteria in the gut).
+It is also a good source of fiber, which can help improve digestion and reduce the risk of heart disease and other health problems.
+BUT!
+It’s also a laxative.
+Too much inulin can result in a very stinky house, real quick.

 Can Dogs Eat Jicama Peel and Seeds?

 Can dogs eat jicama rinds and pits?
-If you are feeding your dog jicama, be sure to remove the peel and any seeds before giving it to your pet.
-The Mexican turnip is not a food that should be given to dogs on a regular basis.
+Nope, always remove the peel and any seeds before giving it to your pet.
 Make sure you cut away the toxic root, and only give your pup the flesh.

 Can Dogs Eat Jicama Leaves?

 And what about the leaves?
 Sadly, dog owners should avoid jicama leaves.
-They are very toxic, and will only cause problems to your dog’s digestive system.
+They are very toxic, and will only cause problems for your dog’s digestive system.

 Raw Jicama or Cooked Jicama for Dogs?